 In an event where at least one of the component compact objects is a neutron star, the GW event is more likely to be accompanied by an EM counterpart.
 A new low-latency pipeline was implemented in O2 to provide observers with a source classification for compact binary coalescences.
 In low latency, the earliest event information that is available to use are the point estimates.
-The point estimates are values of the masses (m_1, m_2) , and the aligned components of spin (χ_1, χ_2) of the template that triggered to give the lowest false alarm rate during the search.
-However, these point estimates have uncertainties and are expected to be offset with respect to the true component values (Finn & Chernoff 1993; Jaranowski & Krolak 1994; Cutler & Flanagan 1994; Poisson & Will 1995; Arun et al. 2005; Lindblom et al. 2008;

-Nielsen 2013; Ohme et al. 2013; Hannam et al. 2013).
+The point estimates are values of the masses (m_1, m_2) , and the aligned components of spin (χ_1, χ_2) of the template that triggered to give the lowest FAR during the search.
+However, these point estimates have uncertainties and are expected to be offset with respect to the true component values (Finn & Chernoff 1993; Cutler & Flanagan 1994; Jaranowski & Krolak 1994; Poisson & Will 1995; Arun et al. 2005; Lindblom et al. 2008; Hannam et al. 2013; Nielsen 2013; Ohme et al. 2013).
 Thus, any inferences drawn purely from the point estimates are prone to detection pipeline biases.
 To mitigate this effect, an effective Fisher formalism, introduced in Cho et al. (2013), was employed to construct an ellipsoidal region around the triggered point.
 This region, called the ambiguity ellipsoid, increases the chances of including the region of the parameter space that matches best with the true parameters of the source.
 This ambiguity ellipsoid is populated with 1000 points (a total of 1001 points including the original point estimate) which are called the ellipsoid samples.
 For each ellipsoid sample, the source classification quantities are computed.
 The dimensionality of the ambiguity ellipsoid is determined by the number of parameters required to compute the source classification quantities.

-In O2 we delivered a twofold classification: the first which gives the probability that at least one neutron star is present in the binary, and the second which gives the probability that there is some baryonic mass left outside the merger remnant, i.e., the EM-Bright classification.
-While the first classification requires only one parameter for the inference to be conducted, namely the secondary mass component, the second classification, which is more model dependent, potentially needs more parameters than just the secondary mass.
-Indeed, we adopted the EM-Bright classification method from Foucart (2012) and implemented as in Pannarale & Ohme (2014), which uses three parameters (m_1, m_2, χ_1) , the masses of the primary and secondary objects, and the aligned spin component of the primary object respectively. method estimates the mass remaining outside the black hole after a NS-BH merger, which includes the mass of the accretion disk, the tidal tail, and/or unbound ejecta.
-A 3D ambiguity ellipsoid was generated around the triggered point to enclose a region of 90% match within its boundary.
+In O2 we delivered a twofold classification, one class giving the probability that at least one neutron star is present in the binary, and the second one giving the probability that there is some baryonic mass left outside the merger remnant, i.e., the EM-Bright classification.
+While the first classification requires only one parameter for the inference to be conducted, namely the secondary mass component, the second classification, which is more model-dependent, potentially needs more parameters than just the secondary mass.
+Indeed, we adopted the EM-Bright classification method from Foucart (2012) and implemented it as in Pannarale & Ohme (2014), which uses three parameters (m_1, m_2, χ_1) , the masses of the primary and secondary objects, and the aligned spin component of the primary object, respectively.
+The method estimates the mass remaining outside the black hole after a NS-BH merger, which includes the mass of the accretion disk, the tidal tail, and/or unbound ejecta.
+A 3D ambiguity ellipsoid was generated around the triggered point to enclose a region of a 90% match within its boundary.
 This was done in the $(\mathcal{M}c, \eta, \chi_1)$ parameter space where $\mathcal{M}c = (m_1 m_2)^{3/5} / (m_1 + m_2)^{1/5}$ is the chirp mass and $\eta = m_1 m_2 / (m_1 + m_2)^2$ is the symmetric mass ratio.
 This was achieved using infrastructure developed in Pankow et al. (2015).
-The fraction of ellipsoid samples with secondary mass less than 2.83 M{\odot} constituted the first classifier, namely, the probability that there is at least one neutron star in the binary.
+The fraction of ellipsoid samples with secondary mass less than 2.83 M{\odot} constituted the first classifier, namely the probability that there is at least one neutron star in the binary.

-Next, the mass left outside the black hole was computed for each ellipsoid sample using the fitting formula, Eq.(8) of Foucart (2012).
-The fraction of ellipsoid samples for which this was greater than zero was calculated.
-This constituted the second classifier.
+Next, the mass left outside the black hole was computed for each ellipsoid sample using the fitting formula, Equation (8) of Foucart (2012).
+The fraction of ellipsoid samples for which this